Sony mirrorless cameras with vintage lenses

 - Focusing with the Sony A7+ series is perfectly suited for manual focus lenses.
 Much more so than Nikon or Canon DSLRs.

 You can move the focusing sensor where you want to focus on, and then tap a button to zoom in immediately to fine-tune focus.
 Doing this via the Live-view on a DSLR is awkward and slow in comparison to how the Sony (and Fuji) cameras handle it.
-This is also explained in an earlier article here: Fuji x100s – manual focus mode.
+This is also explained in an earlier article here: Fuji cameras manual focus mode

 - Built-in stabilization from the A7ii / A7Sii / A7Rii series onwards.
 That means any lens will now benefit from stabilization.